ddeconde/dotfiles/bin/README.md

 ## Homebrew

-Package managers make it so much easier to install and update applications (for Operating Systems) or libraries (for programming languages).
-The most popular one for OS X is [Homebrew](http://brew.sh/).

-### Install
+The [Homebrew](http://brew.sh/) package manager for OS X is installed by the command
+`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)` which is run by the bootstrap script and then Homebrew is used to install most other applications.

-An important dependency before Homebrew can work is the **Command Line Tools** for **Xcode**.
-These include compilers that will allow you to build things from source.
+Homebrew depends on the **Command Line Tools** for **Xcode**.
+These can be installed directly from the command line with `xcode-select --install` and the bootstrap script does this before installing Homebrew.

-**Note**: If you are running **OS X 10.9 Mavericks**, then you can install the Xcode Command Line Tools directly from the command line with `$ xcode-select --install`, and you don't have to go through the download page and the questionnaire.

-Finally, we can install Hombrew!
-In the terminal paste the following line (without the `$`), hit **Enter**, and follow the steps on the screen:

-    $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 One thing we need to do is tell the system to use programs installed by Hombrew (in `/usr/local/bin`) rather than the OS default if it exists.
 We do this by adding `/usr/local/bin` to your `$PATH` environment variable: